 Stir in the onion, garlic, oregano, and cinnamon stick.
 Add the orange and lime juices.

-Cover the pressure cooker, lock on the lid, and bring to high pressure over high heat.
-Cook pork at high pressure for 25 minutes.
+Cover the pressure cooker, lock on the lid, and bring to high pressure over medium-high heat.
+Once the pressure cooker comes up to pressure, lower the heat to a low burner setting so that it maintains pressure without exceeding it.
+Cook pork for 25 minutes.
 Remove cooker from the heat and allow pressure to release naturally.
 Remove the lid and transfer pork to a baking sheet (I use my jelly roll pan).

 Preheat the broiler to high with the rack 6 inches from the element.